-Have you ever run into a problem while trying to select a destination to save your backup?
+Has your Windows 11/10 computer ever run into a problem while trying to select a destination to save your backup?
 If yes, the problem might have persisted due to one of the following reasons:

 - The destination is the drive itself that you are trying to back up.
-You cannot backup a disk to itself.
-For example, you cannot backup the contents of drive D: to drive D:.
+You cannot back up a disk to itself.
+For example, you cannot back up the contents of drive D: to drive D:.

-- The destination is the tape drive and it is certainly not possible to save backups to tapes.
+- The destination is the tape drive, and it is certainly not possible to save backups to tapes.

-Do note that, once you convert a partition to NTFS format you cannot change it back to some other format easily.
-You will be required to reformat the partition which erases all the data stored on that disk.
+Do note that once you convert a partition to NTFS format, you cannot change it back to some other format easily.
+You will be required to reformat the partition, which erases all the data stored on that disk.

 If you have a partition that uses the earlier FAT16 or FAT32 file system, you can convert it to NTFS by using the convert command.
 Doing so will not affect the data on the partition in any way.

-Convert hard disk or partition to NTFS format
+Convert Hard Disk or Partition to NTFS format

 Firstly, if you are running any program that is on the drive to be converted to NTFS format, it is recommended to close that program so that you can proceed further.